parvezhussain/kickstart/Provision Your VMs in VirtualBox.md

 - From my laptop, I should be able to ssh to the VMs
 - The VMs should be able to access internet.

-For my requirement I choosed:
+For my requirement I will choose:
 - Adapter 1 -> Host-only Adapter
 - Adapter 2 -> NAT